top of page

 6

-The risks of cervical cancer in HIV-infected women are 6 times greater than in women who are not HIV-infected.
+The risk of cervical cancer in women living with HIV is 6 times greater than in women who are HIV negative

 bottom of page